Ramdoys/creator-docs/content/en-us/studio/model-tab.md

   </tr>
   <tr>
     <td>**ModuleScript**</td>
     <td>Inserts a `Class.ModuleScript` into the selected `Class.Instance`.
-You can implement his type of script to reuse code across other scripts.</td>
+You can implement this type of script to reuse code across other scripts.</td>
   </tr>
 </tbody>
 </table>